Treats symptoms of obsessive-compulsive disorder (OCD). This medicine is a selective serotonin reuptake inhibitor (SSRI) antidepressant.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, liver disease, heart disease or a recent heart attack, epilepsy or seizures, bleeding problems, or a history of mania.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, bleeding problems, epilepsy or seizures, low sodium in the blood, a history of mania, or a recent heart attack.
 Tell your doctor if you smoke.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.